etases/EduBlock.Report/Requirement.md

   * Class exists.
   * Teacher is assigned to the class.
   * Teacher is in the class.
-* **Postconditions:** System show list of students in a class.
+* **Post Conditions:** System show list of students in a class.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
   * On dashboard Teacher click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
-  * Teacher click "Students".
+  * Teacher clicks "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
 * **Alternate Flow:**
   * System displays notification “No student found” if there is no student in the class.
 * **Exception:**